 Author: Georgia Doherty

-Georgia is the Marketing Assistant at ECO.
+Georgia is the Campaign Coordinator at ECO.
 Modern Essentials.
-Georgia oversees the company's social media platforms, helps coordinate brand collaborations, is a leader for ECO.'s content creation + DIY recipes and manages ECO.'s affiliate program.
+Georgia oversees the marketing campaigns, company's social media platforms, helps coordinate brand collaborations, is a leader for ECO.'s content creation + DIY recipes and manages ECO.'s affiliate program.
 She is a qualified Beauty Therapist with extensive Dermal Therapy qualifications, a Diploma in Training Design & Development with a Aromatherapy Practitioner Certificate.
 Georgia is passionate about leading a happy & healthy life and helping educate those around her.

 Learn more here.